amvillegas/StMoMo/cran-comments.md

 * The description field has been updated to capitalises only proper nouns and avoid the use of abbreviations

-* I have updadted the R versions use in testing to 3.2.0

 * I have reduced the size of StMoMoVigentte.pdf in inst/doc from 804KB to 406KB

 ## Test environments